steadramon/ESPGeiger/docs/outputs/radmon.md

 ## Setup

 1. __Register on radmon.org__: Create a free account on the [radmon.org](https://radmon.org/) website.
 2. __Configure Data Sending Password__: Login to your radmon.org account and navigate to the [Control Panel](https://radmon.org/index.php/control-panel).
-Within the control panel, locate the section for setting up the __data sending password__ for your station.
+Within the control panel, locate the section for setting up the `Data Sending Password` for your station.
-3. __Configure ESPGeiger__: In the ESPGeiger web interface, click __Config__ and enter your radmon.org username and the __data sending password__ in the relevant fields.
+3. __Configure ESPGeiger__: In the ESPGeiger web interface, click __Config__ and enter your radmon.org `username` and the `Data Sending Password` in the relevant fields.
 ESPGeiger will submit your CPM readings to radmon.org every 60 seconds.

 ESPGeiger will report the radmon.org submission status in the Web Interface console.
 Once your ESPGeiger is set up and transmitting data, it will appear as a station on the radmon.org map and be listed in the [Stations list](https://radmon.org/index.php/stations).